International Payments FAQs

 Your payment could be rejected if information is missing or entered into the wrong place by the sender.

-The sender needs your BIC and IBAN, or your BIC, NSC and Account Number.
+The sender needs your Business Identifier Code (BIC) and International Bank Account Number (IBAN), or your BIC, National Sort Code (NSC) and Account Number.

 Examples of your account details will look like: